djplaner/memex/_posts/2020-07-07-getting-started-with-memex.md

 It's also reinforced the benefit of the "best-of-breed" ecosystem approach to the way Foam is constructed.
 Each of the VSCode extensions adding a necessary and useful functionality.
 There's also been some of the complications of getting disparate systems to talk together. e.g. the aborted first attempt to sync this post and Wordpress.

 Different bits of the ecosystem introducing unexpected side effects. e.g. if there's not a blank line before the auto-generated wiki links, it doesn't display on github.

-### What's there now

-Based on [Jarche's Seek > Sense > Share framework][3] [the home page][1] points off to three main sections:

-1.  [seek][4] A work in progress.
-2.  [sense][5] Where you'll find clost to 100 notes imported from my old Wikity site.
-These are organised into categories, including a "loose" category.
-3.  [share][6] Another work in progress, but does point to the original markdown file for this blog post.

 ### What's next?